-State wants stuck fishing boat out of Snohomish River, sends threat to its owner
+Washington state looks to remove boat stuck in river

-EVERETT — Washington state could seize a 100-foot commercial fishing vessel that has been stuck in a river for more than a year.
+EVERETT, Wash.
+(AP) — Washington state could seize a 100-foot (30-meter) commercial fishing vessel that has been stuck in a river for more than a year.

 The Daily Herald reported Monday that the state Department Natural Resources has issued the owner of the vessel Hannah Marie a 30-day notice to remove the boat from the Snohomish River.